-“I do have patients come in frequently who tell me they use these swabs,” said Susan Eckwright, a Marshfield Clinic otolaryngology nurse practitioner.
+“I do have patients come in frequently who tell me they use these swabs,” said Susan Eckwright, an otolaryngology nurse practitioner.
 “But they can cause a lot of problems.”

 Swabs may push the wax further into the ear, traumatizing the ear canal or eardrum.
 They also can cause bleeding, pain, infection, a hole in the eardrum (perforation) and hearing loss.

 “I’ve had patients clean out their ears with Q-tips and the cotton end gets stuck in their ear,” Eckwright said.
 “So they’ve had to come in to have the cotton removed.”

 Other frequently used objects, such as bobby pins and car keys, also are not safe to use.
 Ear candling is definitely not recommended.